Roasted Frozen Brussels Sprouts

 While the frozen sprouts do darken nicely on the outside and are piping hot throughout, they’re softer all the way to the center, whereas fresh maintain a bit of pleasant chew.
 It’s a trade-off.

 BUT if you want to save yourself prep time or maximize your grocery budget (frozen vegetables are usually less expensive than fresh), this method for roasted frozen Brussels sprouts will be perfect for you.
+(However, if you’re set on having that crispy texture, these Brussels Sprouts Chips are for you.)

 If nothing else, you can give it a try then see how you feel about the side-by-side.